alex-battle/Movie_Hunter/README.md

 - Find and use external api
 - Render data on page
+-search for players and return results
+-display stats for individual players

+#### PostMVP
 - Allow user to choose favorites

-#### PostMVP

 - Add second API
 - Use local storage to save user favorites